Transportation in Halifax, Nova Scotia: Rapid ferry service

 There have been proposed high-speed ferry routes to Larry Uteck, Mill Cove, and Shannon Park.
 The ferries would travel at speeds between 35-45 km/h, and would hold 150 passengers on a single-decked catamaran.
 The ferries would run every 15 minutes during peak hours, and every 60 minutes during non-peak hours.

 Commuter rail service

 Former mayor, Peter Kelly, and several regional councillors have favoured instituting a commuter rail or a light rail network.
 The network would utilize abandoned-and-current railway lines to give more options to Haligonians.

-In August 2015, the municipality hired CPCS Transcom Limited to prepare a study for the feasibility of commuter-rail in Halifax Regional Municipality.
+In August 2015, the municipality hired CPCS Transcom to prepare a study for the feasibility of commuter-rail in Halifax Regional Municipality.
 The study concluded that as of 2015, commuter-rail within Halifax Regional Municipality was not economically viable at that moment, but it was feasible.

 Rail

 Three important branch rail lines operated by CN were abandoned in the Halifax Regional Municipality in recent decades.
 One line ran along the Eastern Shore, one line went towards the North Shore, and another line went towards the Annapolis Valley.
 The rail corridors of all routes are still intact and used as recreational pathways, preserved by the provincial and municipal governments for possible reinstatement of rail service.